Menu

 Intent

 At Barwic Parade, we understand and recognise the importance of science in all aspects of daily life.
 We aim to encourage all children to develop a curiosity for the world around them, asking their own questions and seeking their own answers.
-The influence of science is far-reaching and we aim to prepare our children for this by opening their minds to all areas that can be explored.
+The influence of science is far-reaching, and we aim to prepare our children for this by opening their minds to all areas that can be explored.
 We believe that learning about different scientific knowledge, processes and uses will provide a strong foundation for understanding the changing world we live in.

 Throughout their time at Barwic Parade, we want children to deepen their learning, maximising all opportunities for discussion, discovery and investigation about different topics.
 We want to promote collaboration, working scientifically and, ultimately, develop the problem-solvers of the future.
 Because we understand the importance of science and its status as a core subject, our curriculum gives it the prominence it deserves.
-Weekly science lessons provide children with opportunities to develop their knowledge and practical skills on different topics organised under the headings biology, chemistry and physics.
+Weekly science lessons provide children with opportunities to develop their knowledge and practical skills on different topics organised under the following headings: biology, chemistry and physics.

 Characteristics of a scientist: